Meet the civics and science educators behind the creation of the podcast lesson plans.

 Nia Gipson is the Director of STEAM and FIRST Robotics Coach at Saint Joseph Preparatory High School in Boston, Massachusetts.
 She has been working in STEAM education for the past 10 years in both formal and informal settings including working with museums, summer camps, afterschool programs, and other STEM/STEAM community organizations.
 Most recently she has been working with Lemelson-MIT to digitize their Toy Design curriculum for online learning.
 Nia has a B.A. in biology with a minor in psychology from Swarthmore College and a M.Ed from Harvard Graduate School of Education.

-Naomi Volain is an award-winning science teacher.
-She taught high school AP environmental science, botany, ecology, and biology, using hands-on inquiry methods in Massachusetts.
-She currently works on many environmental education initiatives and projects in California.
-She created Plants Go Global to teach about plants as a hands-on tool for Earth’s sustainability solutions.
-Naomi writes and draws science comics strips to teach about plant research and issues in a new genre, melding art and science.
+Science teacher Naomi Volain was named a Top 10 Finalist for the million-dollar Global Teacher Prize, and received the Presidential Award for Excellence in Mathematics and Science Teaching in Massachusetts science, among other awards.
+As an environmental educator with deep experience teaching urban students, she taught high school AP environmental science, botany, ecology, and biology, using hands-on inquiry methods and project based learning.
+Naomi created Plants Go Global to teach about plants as a hands-on tool for Earth’s sustainability solutions.
+She’s written curriculum for MIT’s BLOSSOMS and lessons to support the United Nations’ Sustainable Development Goals.
+She is a Reader Researcher at the Huntington Library, Art Museum, and Botanical Gardens in California.
+Naomi writes and draws science comics strips to teach about plant and climate research in a new genre, melding art and science.